joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/25/nyregion/macys-thanksgiving-parade.html?searchResultPosition=1

 **Undeterred by Channel’s Perils, Desperate Migrants Still Plan to Cross**\
 `The number of migrants setting off into the English Channel by boat has soared in recent months.
-The deaths Wednesday of at least 27 people trying to make the crossing illustrates how dangerous it is.`\
+The deaths Wednesday of at least 27 people trying to make the crossing illustrate how dangerous it is.`\
 https://nytimes.com/2021/11/25/world/europe/english-channel-migrant-crossings.html?searchResultPosition=2

 **Your Friday Briefing**\